Rekord/rekord/CONTRIBUTING.md

 ## <a name="question"></a> Got a Question or Problem?

-If you have questions about how to *use* Neurosync, please direct them to the [Google Group][neurosync-js] discussion list or [StackOverflow][stackoverflow].
-Please note that Neurosync is still in early development, and the core team's capacity to answer usage questions is limited.
+If you have questions about how to *use* Rekord, please direct them to the [Google Group][rekord-js] discussion list or [StackOverflow][stackoverflow].
+Please note that Rekord is still in early development, and the core team's capacity to answer usage questions is limited.

 ## <a name="issue"></a> Found an Issue?
 If you find a bug in the source code or a mistake in the documentation, you can help us by